CSP Tools

 CspLink flags

---initThis is the name of the function that initializes the virtual file system generated by CspLink.
+--initSet the name of the function that initializes the Virtual File System generated by CspLink.

-You must externally declare and call this function in your web-server startup code.
-You can change the name if you generate more than one cspPages.c.
+Declare and call this function from your web server startup code.
+Change the name when you generate more than one CSP package.

 Typical use: